Colleges by Location

 According to the latest information, the acceptance rate for University of Miami is 18%.

-The most recent reported freshman retention rate for University of Miami is 94%.
+The most recent data indicate that the freshman retention rate for University of Miami is 94%.

 Contact Information